The General (The Prisoner): Plot summary

 Number Six – along with the rest of the population of the Village – is subjected to a new mind-altering education technology called "Speed Learn" which can instill a three-year university-level course in history over a television screen in just three minutes.

 It was invented and is "taught" by an avuncular individual known as "The Professor" who is nevertheless seen trying to escape from the Village along the beach at the episode outset.
 Number Six finds a tape recorder in which the professor's true feelings are revealed, mysteriously discarded on the beach.
-He hides the recorder in the sand.
+He hides the recorder in the sand at a location he can find again.
 He witnesses the professor, after being recaptured, proceeding with the education programme which instills a detailed, but fairly sterile, set of data on "European history since Napoleon" into all Village residents' minds.
 Speed Learn is also apparently supported by someone known as the "General".
 Number Two tries to find the tape recorder.
 He assumes Number Six has it.
 He quizzes Number Six on the lecture, and Six seems to surprise himself by answering all the questions correctly.

 After Number Two leaves, Number Six goes back to the beach to find the tape recorder he hid in the sand only to find that Village resident Number Twelve, a handsome young man, has it.
 Number Twelve agrees to help Number Six but Twelve is also an intimate of Number Two, with whom he discusses Number Six derogatorily, indicating Twelve may be an embedded guard.
 On the tape the professor states that Speed Learn is an abomination and slavery, and that the "General" must be destroyed.